Concentration on submanifolds of positively curved homogeneous spaces: Preliminaries

-To sum up I state the next lemma: \begin{lemma} Let $\bar{M}$ be a compact homogeneous space and let $\mu$ be the normalized Riemannian measure.
-Then, for any $x\in \bar{M}$ and for any Borel set $A$, we have where $\theta$ is the unique Haar probability measure on the compact Lie group $Iso(\bar{M})$. \end{lemma}
+To sum up the previous discussion, we state the following lemma: \begin{lemma} Let $\overline{M}$ be a compact homogeneous space and let $\overline{\mu}$ be the normalized Riemannian measure.
+Then, for every $x\in \overline{M}$ and for every Borel set $A\subset \bM$ we have

+where $\theta$ is the unique Haar left invariant probability measure on the compact Lie group $Iso(\overline{M})$. \end{lemma}

-\section{Totally geodesic submanifolds}
+\subsection{Totally geodesic submanifolds}